 - Avoid comingling of medications: Do not store more than one medication in the same container.
 A consultant pharmacist will analyze your process and make appropriate recommendations so that your facility avoids comingling of medications.
 Some tips?
 Though medications may not sound or look alike, keeping them together greatly increases the chances that someone will pick the incorrect medication — especially when the need for the medication is emergent.

 - Give special attention to neuromuscular blocking agents: These medications require special care.
 Consultant pharmacists can help you safeguard these agents.
 Some tips?
 Any organization that stores these medications should develop a system to segregate, sequester, and differentiate all paralyzing agents from other medications.
 Additionally, they should be stored in a lidded box, when possible.

 - Provide education: Educate your staff on best practices for safe medication management.
 A consultant pharmacist can help ensure your staff education is up-to-date and compliant.
 Some tips?
 In addition to familiarity with the items above, your staff should be comfortable with brand and generic names of medications and ways to properly monitor patients after administration.

 - Hazardous medications: USP chapter 800 applies to all healthcare settings.
-This chapter focuses on the safe handling of hazardous medications which increases safety no only for patients, but also for the staff member handling the medication.
-Your pharmacy consultant should be expert on this topic and help guide your processes to ensure everyone is protected.
+This chapter focuses on the safe handling of hazardous medications which increases safety not only for patients, but also for the staff member handling the medication.
+Your pharmacy consultant should be an expert on this topic and help guide your processes to ensure everyone is protected.

 - Evaluation: Finally, your consultant pharmacist should evaluate the effectiveness of your medication management system.
 This should include chart reviews, which allow for a more in-depth perspective.